Prag8855/aab/frontend/content/guides/banking.md

 ### Bank transfers

-In the European Union, bank transfers are free.
+In the European Union, you can make instant [SEPA transfers](/glossary/SEPA-Überweisung) for free.
 It's the **standard way to send money** to other people.
-Bank transfers take 1 to 3 days, but instant transfers are also possible.
-Some banks offer free instant transfers.
-Others charge a small fee like €0.50.

 A company can regularly take money from your bank account with a direct debit authorisation (*[[SEPA-Lastschriftmandat]]*).
 People often pay bills and taxes that way.